List of cultural heritage sites in Azad Kashmir

-Azad Kashmir, part of the former princely state of Jammu and Kashmir, is an autonomous state of Pakistan.
+Azad Jammu and Kashmir, part of the former British princely state of Jammu and Kashmir, is an autonomous state of Pakistan.
 The history of the region dates back to thousands of years.
 A survey team in 2014 recorded around 100 archaeological sites in the region dating back to Mughal, Sikh, and Dogra rule.

 List

 Following is an incomplete list of cultural heritage sites in Azad Kashmir, Pakistan.